 Every three weeks I report to Dr. K’s infusion office by 9:45 a.m. (mostly on time).
 The nurses working there lead me to my infusion room for the day.
-There are two semi-comfy reclining chairs in each room, a television, comforting blankets and pillows, and of course the IV infusion equipment.
+There are two semi-comfy reclining chairs in each room, a television, comforting blankets and pillows and the infusion equipment.

 First, they take my vital signs and give me my pre-meds-allergy medicine and four ibuprofen.
-Because I’m receiving plasma donated from literally millions of people mixed up all into one brand of medicine, my body can and will try to reject it.
-The allergy medicine helps prevent that and the four ibuprofen hopefully helps prevent any fevers, aches, pain, and headaches during and after the infusion.
+Because I’m receiving plasma donated from millions of people mixed up all into one brand of medicine, my body could reject it.
+The allergy medicine helps prevent that and the four ibuprofen hopefully helps prevent any fevers, aches, pain and headaches during/after the infusion.

-Then, my least fav part because I am and always will be a total “wuss” when it comes to any needles or medical procedures in general, the nurse inserts the IV needle into the chosen vein for the day.
-I try to switch arms each time because for some reason my veins are very sensitive and the IV needle is painful.
+Then, (my least fav part because I am “wuss” when it comes to any needles or medical procedures) the nurse inserts the IV needle.
+I try to switch arms each time because my veins are sensitive.

-For the next 5 hours, what many CVIDers call “liquid gold” drips, drop by drop, through the IV into my veins.
+For the next five hours, what many CVID patients call “liquid gold” drips through the IV into my vein.

-(During the days leading up to my infusions and the morning of I focus on hydrating with electrolyte-infused water.
-I also make sure to eat something like eggs for breakfast that morning to help lessen the nausea.)
+(During the days leading up to my IVIG infusions, I focus on hydrating with electrolyte-infused water.
+I also make sure to eat protein for breakfast that morning to help lessen the nausea.)

-There I sit, hour after long hour (which is pure torture for a “doer” like me), watching the medicine bottle as it empties its contents into my body.
+There I sit, hour after long hour.
+This is pure torture for a “doer” like me!

 The medicine being infused into my body is made up of human immunoglobulin.
-Immunoglobulin is found in the blood’s plasma and contains the antibodies that fight germs and disease.
-When healthy people donate blood, the immunoglobulin is separated out, screened and purified before becoming the medicine I receive during my infusions.
-IVIG gives me the antibodies that my body cannot make on it’s own to fight off infections.
+Immunoglobulin is found in the blood’s plasma.
+It contains the antibodies that fight germs and disease.
+When healthy people donate blood, the immunoglobulin is separated out, screened and purified during the medicine production process.
+IVIG gives me the antibodies that my body cannot make on its own to fight off infections.

 I’m usually well enough to drive myself home but my mom has come to almost every infusion (thank you Mom!) in case I can not.

-Over the next 3 weeks I experience what I call high and low days!
-The IVIG medicine helps prevent me from getting sick although I can still become ill just like anyone else that does NOT have CVID.
+Over the next three weeks I experience what I call high and low days.
+Although I no longer get as sick or as frequently since receiving IgG medicine, I can still get as sick as anyone with a normal immune system.
 Basically, the medicine helps “even the playing field” so I can live as normally as possible.

-Unfortunately, because my body doesn’t produce its own antibodies, it uses those from the medicine so essentially the amount of antibodies in my body decreases over the weeks before my next infusion.
+Unfortunately, because my body doesn’t produce its own antibodies, it uses those found in the IgG medicine over the next few weeks.
 That is why I must receive IVIG infusions every three weeks for the rest of my life.